Code-Institute-Submissions/Aussie-adventures-MS2/README.md

 # Aussie Adventures

-Aussie Adventures is an application that uses Google Maps API to allow users to search??? for their next holiday destination.
-The users can find things to do by clicking at the categories.
-The application also allows the users to get detailed information (name, address, contact number, rating and a link to external websites) of the chosen establishment by clicking at the marker.
+Aussie Adventures is an application that uses Google Maps API to allow users to search for different types of activities and places (Parks, Diving, Surfing, Restaurants, Camping, Beaches) for their next holiday in Australia.
+The users can find things to do by clicking on the categories of activities or places.
+The application also allows the users to get detailed information (name, address, contact number, rating, website name and price level) of the chosen activity by clicking at the marker.
+The application contains a pull-out taking-notes app  for the user to save the details of places to visit or activities to do.

-As well as that, the website gives the users information about Australia by clicking ....
+Also, the website gives the users overall information about Australia and provides a gallery of australian beauties.
 [Click here to view the project live]()

 # Table of contents: